 Please do think carefully before you commit to adopting any pet.
-Having a pet means you will be responsible for the welfare and wellbeing of that animal by law.
+Having a pet means you will be responsible for the welfare and well-being of that animal by law.
 You will be responsible for any medical treatment, food, litter, bedding, and the necessary items to care for the animal’s needs (can you afford this?).
-Owning a pet is a lifelong commitment (what will happen if the animal gets a lifelong medical condition?).
+Owning a pet is a lifelong commitment (what will happen if the animal gets a lifelong medical condition?
+Do I have the time for a pet?).
 Animals are not a toy that you can pass onto someone else just because you no longer like the look/personality of that animal or because the animal is no longer of a young age.

 (More cats and kittens available soon)

 All our cats aged over 4-6 months old are neutered and microchipped.

 (10 week old to 12 month old kittens)

 If you would like to adopt a kitten under the age of 4-6 months old you will be responsible for the neutering and microchipping of the kitten once the kitten is old enough.

 Make a difference and adopt a older cat

 Cats over the age of 6 years old are often overlooked due to their age but cats are known to live up to 23 years old.